Hazardous Waste - Recology of the Coast: Pacifica

 Hazardous Waste

-Hazardous waste, account for significant amounts of toxic waste in landfills.
+Hazardous waste accounts for significant amounts of toxic waste in landfills.
 Items such as electronics, fluorescent bulbs and tubes, paints, pesticides, cleaning products, old medications and other chemicals are illegal to put in the garbage or pour down a drain or gutter because they contaminate our soil, drinking water and air.

 Drop Off

-Pacifica residents may drop off accepted items at the Recology of the Coast Recycling Yard.
+Recology of the Coast customers may drop off accepted items (listed below) at the Recology of the Coast Recycling Yard.
 Photo ID’s may be checked upon arrival to verify residency.

 Accepted Items: